 The base image is the one piece of a containerized application that almost every team inherits without auditing.
 Snyk reported in 2024 that 44% of Docker image scans contained known vulnerabilities for which a more secure base image was already available.
-Practical-DevSecOps research shows over 50% of public Docker images carry at least one critical vulnerability.
+AWS EKS image-security guidance also cites research showing that about a fifth of the top 1,000 Docker Hub images had at least one critical vulnerability.

-In the platform-image audits I have run for regulated workloads over the last two years, the same root cause keeps surfacing.
-Nobody owns the FROM line, and nothing downstream can fix what that line drags in.
+Across platform-image reviews, the same root cause often surfaces.
+Nobody owns the FROM line, and nothing downstream can fully erase what that line drags in.
 This article defines what makes a base image secure, names the hidden risks of pulling defaults, walks through evaluation against a six-criteria rubric, and shows how to enforce the discipline in CI/CD and at the cluster admission layer.

-A secure base image is a container base layer built from auditable upstream source, signed at publication, accompanied by a Software Bill of Materials (SBOM) and a VEX document, stripped of components the application never executes, and patched against critical CVEs on a published, contractual cadence — usually 48 hours.
+For enterprise programs, a secure base image is a container base layer built from auditable upstream source, signed at publication, accompanied by a Software Bill of Materials (SBOM) and a VEX document, stripped of components the application never executes, and patched against critical CVEs on a published cadence measured from a defined trigger such as upstream fix availability.

 The phrase covers more ground than container base image, which is the broader term for any layer referenced by the Dockerfile FROM directive.
-A secure base image satisfies six measurable criteria, listed below as both a numbered list and a rubric table any platform team can score vendors against.
+A practical enterprise definition of a secure base image satisfies six measurable criteria, listed below as both a numbered list and a rubric table any platform team can score vendors against.

 What is not a secure base image: the :latest tag pulled at every build, an unsigned image from an unknown community repo, an image with no published patch cadence, an image whose SBOM cannot be retrieved, an image whose maintainer is one volunteer, or an image that bundles a shell and package manager "for convenience."
-I have personally seen all six patterns slip into FedRAMP boundary diagrams when the platform team forgets to score base images on a written rubric.
+These patterns can slip into regulated environments when platform teams do not score base images on a written rubric.

 The Docker community uses three terms loosely.
 A base image is the bottommost layer in an image's lineage.
 It has no parent and is built FROM scratch or imported directly from a distribution tarball such as debian, alpine, or ubi9-micro.